Global Entry: What is it and is it Worth it for Travelers?

 Global Entry = No wait during re-entry

-While I’ve only had the opportunity to try out Global Entry once, my wife was the first to give it a shot following a trip she took to Paris.
+My wife was actually the first one of us to give Global Entry a shot following a trip she took to Paris.
 From what she reported back to me, she experienced literally no line when re-entering the U.S. in Miami.
 All she had to do was visit one of the special kiosks, scan her passport and her fingers, answer a few on-screen questions, and she was off.
 She estimates that this managed to save her at least half an hour compared to those who had to wait in the regular line.
 It also saved her the trouble of filling out a customs form as these are unnecessary for Global Entry users.
 Given all of this, she was pretty psyched about her experience.

 Arriving at SeaTac from Seoul a few weeks ago, I encountered a similar scene — although, from what my wife tells me, the time savings were far more significant than with her first experience.
 When we disembarked from the plane, we soon found that the line for immigration and customs formed just beyond the jetbridge.
 Thankfully, within seconds of finding this scene, we heard an employee call for any Global Entry members to come forward to the front.
 After doing so, we were escorted past the stanchions, down the stairs, and over to the Global Entry area where we were greeted by open kiosks.
 From there, we also had a dedicated line to have our forms reviewed and continue on.